 “Captain Mills, who was the only medical officer present, worked for 30 hours at a stretch, directing his men and performing as much surgery as the limited means al lowed.
 He coolly continued his work under Intense artillery fire, exposing himself where necessary to direct evacuation or to administer immediate aid.
 His leadership and professional , ability were an example to his men who never faltered.
 Besides his Bronze Star, Captain Mills is entitled, to wear the red-and-green cord looped over the shoulder which signifies the award of the Four de Guerre by the Belgium government to the Second Armored Division.
 The Second is the only foreign outfit to receive this award.
 Gen. George S. Patton, the Second’s original commanding officer, sent a personal letter of congratulation to his successor on the division’s successful crossing of the Rhine in 10 hours.
 The Captain wears four battle star also on his theater ribbon.
 “Progress in medical science is the only good resulting from war,” Captain Mills said, “but the Jeep was Hitler’s secret weapon.”
 Describing another aspect of the al most unanimously praised little buggy, he told how one hospital visited had half its beds filled with victims of Jeep accidents.

-During the operation, one man was killed and four wounded; casualties also being suffered by the 82nd Engrs and other nearby troops.
+During the operation, one man was killed (Edit 1) and four wounded; casualties also being suffered by the 82nd Engrs and other nearby troops.
 Several vehicles were hit, two power boats destroyed, and the bridge itself was lost when someone, thinking it might be used by the enemy, out anchor lines or several floats with the hope of swinging the bridge to shore and instead the whole bridge was carried by the current downstream into Magdeburg.